JayOHx/Jays_Sticky_Menu/README.md

 # Information

 This is a simple HTML based sticky menu for website use.
-Currently it hosts the beggings of a CSGO gambling site but can be easily changed to fit any purpose
+Currently it hosts the beggings of a CSGO gambling site but can be easily changed to fit any purpose.
+It uncludes a small amount of CSS than could be added to the HTML file if you wish but I just like to keep things tidy, also a very small amount of JS to control what the menu does and when.

 # Support